ahmedgh970/brain-anomaly-seg/README.md

 # Transformers for Unsupervised Anomaly Segmentation in Brain MR Images

-This repository contains the code for our paper on [Transformers for Unsupervised Anomaly Segmentation in Brain MR Images] (Under Review).
+This repository contains the code for our paper on [Transformers for Unsupervised Anomaly Segmentation in Brain MR Images](Under Review).

 * [Transformers_Unsupervised_Anomaly_Segmentation](#Transformers_Unsupervised_Anomaly_Segmentation)
   * [Requirements](#requirements)